Available on: Viki, YouTube

-I Will Never Let You Go 小女花不弃 is a seemingly light period drama.
+I Will Never Let You Go 小女花不弃 (also known as, Legend of Hua Buqi) is a seemingly light period drama.
 Although, the production value isn’t great, the story line and acting more than make up for it.
-On the whole I enjoyed this drama (particularly at the beginning) and reckon that this drama would have been infinitely better if it was shorter (by about 10 episodes) and had a different ending (spoilers below at Episode Guide).
+On the whole I enjoyed this drama (particularly at the beginning) but reckon it would have been infinitely better if it was shorter (by about 10 episodes) and had a different ending (spoilers below at Episode Guide).

-Episode 1 sets out the various plot lines which are to come in this drama.
+Episode 1 provides the basis for literally all the different future plot lines.
 In it we see the beautiful Xue Fei, heavily pregnant and running with her brother from something or someone.
-After seeking refuge in a barn, she gives birth to a baby girl who she subsequently proceeds to suffocate.
-Her brother alarmed by her actions, takes the baby and asks why.
-Xue Fei responds this is the only way for her to avoid suffering.
-Ignoring Xue Fei, her brother takes the baby girl and goes into hiding.
+After seeking refuge in a barn, she gives birth to a baby girl who she then proceeds to suffocate (shocking and unexpected).
+Her brother alarmed by her actions, takes the baby away from her and asks Xue Fei why she is trying to kill her own daughter.
+Xue Fei responds that this is the only way for her to avoid suffering.
+Ignoring Xue Fei’s warped reasoning, her brother takes the baby girl and goes into hiding.

-Xue Fei is soon found by the Seventh Prince — who recognizes her yet is quite cold towards her — before he can take her away she dies.
+Xue Fei is soon found by the Seventh Prince — its unclear what their relationship is — before he can take her away, she dies (another shock).
 It is left ambiguous whether she has died during childbirth or for some other reason.

 The final scene of episode 1 shows Bu Qi (now presumably a teenager, although Ariel Lin is 37) engaging very successfully in various trades.
 She is only detracted from her very serious business transactions twice: once during a story telling of renowned, mask of zorro like character Lei Yi Ke and another time when she witnesses Le Yi Ke fighting off some bad guys.
 Little does Bu Qi know that Le Yi Ke is not only the Seventh Prince’s only son (Chen Yi/Zhang Qing) but also her soulmate.